dkorobenko-mwb/website/README.md

 ## Deploy Using Terraform

-Deployed Docker container to AWS ECS using Terraform with the help of [this tutorial](https://earthly.dev/blog/deploy-dockcontainers-to-awsecs-using-terraform/).
+Next step would be to deploy Docker container to AWS ECS using Terraform (with the help of [this tutorial](https://earthly.dev/blog/deploy-dockcontainers-to-awsecs-using-terraform/)).

 ### Initial Setup